edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 It should be noted that this method simply looked for occurrences of words.
 Thus this method would not only be inadequate in answering most questions in the field, but is also flawed in its ability to generate topics.

-One major factor is the quality and amount of prior preprocessing.
+One major factor is the quality and amount of text preprocessing.
 I found that the removal of additional biomedical terms from the data skewed the results significantly.

 ## Additional Links
 * The code for this project is posted [here](https://github.com/edmondchensj/cancer-research).